 - completes degree requirements within a reasonable length of time

 Minimum Scholastic Requirements

 In order to maintain the minimum scholastic requirements, the student must maintain the minimum grade point average (GPA) indicated below according to the number of credit hours earned (including transfer credit):

 |Credit Hours Earned||Required UA GPA|

 |91 or more hours||2.0|

 Measurable Progress Requirement

 In order to maintain measurable progress toward the completion of their degrees, students must successfully complete 67 percent of all University of Alabama credit hours and transfer hours attempted.
 (Hours attempted include repeated courses, dropped courses, withdrawals, and incomplete courses.)

 - Example A: If you attempted 32 credit hours and successfully completed 26 of those hours, dropped 3 hours and failed 3 hours, your completion rate would be as follows: 26 completed hours ÷ 32 attempted hours = 81.2 percent completion rate.
 You meet the measurable progress component of this requirement.

-- Example B: If you attempted 32 credit hours and successfully completed only 20 of those hours, and either dropped, failed, repeated, received incompletes for or withdrew from the other 12, your completion rate would be as follows: 20 completed hours ÷ 32 attempted hours = 62.5 percent completion rate.
-You do not meet the measurable progress component of this requirement and, therefore, are not eligible for financial aid.
+- Example B: If you attempted 32 credit hours and successfully completed only 20 of those hours, and either dropped, failed, repeated, received an incomplete, or withdrew from the other 12, your completion rate would be as follows: 20 completed hours ÷ 32 attempted hours = 62.5 percent completion rate.
+You do not meet the measurable progress component of this requirement and, therefore, are not eligible for federal financial aid.